Neymar transfer news: PSG star can replace Lionel Messi at Barcelona | Goal.com

 Speaking exclusively to Goal, 43-year-old Edmilson shared his thoughts on the world’s most expensive player.

-He said: “Barca will be thinking about Messi’s retirement.
-He still has a few years left in him, but in three, four or five years, I think Neymar could very well take the place of Messi.
+“Barca will be thinking about Messi’s retirement.
+He still has a few years left in him, but in three, four or five years, I think Neymar could very well take the place of Messi," he said.

 “Neymar is a great player, but he has to have a good mindset to play his football.